Procrastination test

 Why Do You Need a Procrastination Test Online?

-Do we need to take a chronic procrastination test?
-Perhaps it’ll just be another delay?
-We’re happy to tell you that it’s not.
-A free procrastination test can help you explore your procrastination patterns.
-When you know what affects you most, you can learn to avoid these triggers.
-A dominant procrastination type test tells you about what sort of procrastinator you are and what emotions have power over your motivation and goals.
+Do you really need a procrastination test?
+Won't it just be one more thing to put off?
+Good news: it's not.
+A free procrastination test helps you explore the patterns behind your delays.
+Once you know what tends to trip you up, you can start to catch those triggers early.
+A dominant procrastination type test shows you what kind of procrastinator you are and which emotions tend to steer your motivation and goals.

-Taking a procrastination quiz is the first stage toward growth and improvement.
+Taking a procrastination quiz is a first step toward growth.

 When you take a procrastination level test, you:

-- Discover the emotions behind your desire to delay the tasks
+• Notice the emotions behind the urge to delay

-At Liven, we want to make your self-discovery and growth easier, not more difficult.
-That is why our test is both fast and easy to complete.
-We’ve put together a 3-minute procrastination type quiz that targets the key areas of procrastination.
-You will discuss your struggles and the tendency to put things off until the last minute.
-Then, we will ask you about your regular behaviors under pressure and emotional overwhelm.
+At Liven, we want self-discovery to feel easy, not like homework.
+That's why our test is quick and simple.
+We've put together a 3-minute procrastination type quiz that covers the key areas of procrastination.
+You'll reflect on where you tend to put things off and how you respond under pressure or when you feel overwhelmed.

 What Causes Procrastination?

-As you’ve learned already, unlocking the reasons for procrastination isn’t as clear-cut as we’d like it.
-It has many causes.
-Take a pause and look at them more closely — does anything strike you as familiar?
+As you've seen, the reasons behind procrastination aren't as clear-cut as we'd like.
+There are many.
+Take a pause and look at them more closely.
+Does anything feel familiar?

 Perfectionism